Director Litigation & Shareholder Litigation & Director Disputes & Shareholder Disputes

-With the exception of our administrative headquarters, we only use serviced offices for basic needs such as telephone answering and mail receipt.
+With the exception of our administrative headquarters, we only use serviced offices for basic needs such as telephone answering.
 Any additional fees for meetings are only incurred on an "as and when" used basis, which means that we do not incur many of the significant property overheads, which are incurred by other more traditional dispute resolution law firms.

 Our dispute resolution and litigation team, have extensive experience of advising on director disputes and shareholder disputes.
 Christian Browne who is the Managing Director of Summerfield Browne Solicitors is also a legal advisor with the Institute of Directors and works for the IOD each Tuesday at their premises in Pall Mall, London.